tony-albanese/ci-project-4/README.md

 In subsequent iterations, extra features such as basic search and filtering were added.
 This included:
 + MyBooks - Only the users own books are displayed
-+ MyFavorites - All of the books the user liked are displyed
++ MyFavorites - All of the books the user liked are displayed
 + Once these features were styled and functioning properly, imagery was added to the site.
 This included adding images representing each genre to the Book class.
 + Finally, searching based on genre, title, author and description was added using a modal search form.